googleinterns/instant_motion_tracking/README.md

 ```

 ## Graph

 The instant motion tracking [main graph](#main-graph) internally utilizes a [region tracking subgraph](#region-tracking-subgraph)
-in order to perform anchor tracking for each individual 3d render (creating the AR effect).
+in order to perform anchor tracking for each individual 3d render.

 ### Main Graph